 5. Prokinetics (mobility aids): These are drugs that help move food through the stomach faster, reducing the chance that any food will remain in the upper stomach and lower esophagus for an extended period of time.
 These drugs include Reglan, Motilium, and Urecholine.

 For babies who do not have severe enough reflux to warrant medical treatment, your doctor might recommend trying several at-home methods that can help relieve the symptoms of reflux in your baby.
 Here are some helpful hints that can help your baby (and you!).
-It is important that you always consult a doctor before beginning any treatment (see our full disclaimer here):
+It is important that you always consult a doctor before beginning any treatment:

 Try holding your baby on your shoulder and sitting on the couch or gently walking them around the house.
-You can also use a baby carrier that keeps them upright, such as the Infantino, Baby Bjorn or Onya carrier.
+You can also use a baby carrier that keeps them upright, such as one of our best baby carriers of the year!
 Also try not to do any activities for 30 minutes, and to keep them peaceful and relaxed.
 The more time you allow gravity to work its magic, the less likely it is that your baby will spit-up after feeding.

 2. Avoid tight clothing that puts pressure on the tummy.

 3. If possible, breastfeeding (rather than formula feeding) the baby can reduce the chance of reflux.
 Mother's breast milk acts as a natural antacid.

-4. Some babies respond well to having their breast milk or formula thickened with rice or oatmeal cereal.
+4. Some babies respond well to having their breast milk or formula thickened with rice or oatmeal baby cereal.
 Thickened foods tend to settle better in the stomach (because they're heavier) and also tend to have more calories (which can help with weight gain).
 Always consult with your child's pediatrician before considering this approach.

 5. Try to have smaller and more frequent feeds throughout the day, rather than only feeding your baby when you know they are hungry.
 This can help your baby slow down their eating, and help keep them from over-filling their stomach.